Citation Star: Silver Star Medal

 "Silver Star").
 The Silver Star Medal is a large gold hue gilt-bronze star which displays a 3/16" Silver Star in the center of the medal hung from a red, white, and blue ribbon.
 Recipients of the Citation Star could exchange the award for the medal.
-In August 1932, Douglas MacArthur received the first Silver Star Medal, with one silver and one bronze oak leaf cluster converted from the seven Citation Stars he received for World War I.
+In August 1932, US Army Chief of Staff General Douglas MacArthur received the first Silver Star Medal, with one silver and one bronze oak leaf cluster converted from the seven Citation Stars he received for World War I.

 An act of Congress authorized the Silver Star Medal for the Navy on 7 August and the Army on 16 December 1942 during World War II (retroactive to 7 December 1941).
 The Army referred to the award as the "Silver Star" and the Navy referred to the award as the "Silver Star Medal".
 Additional awards from the Navy are denoted by gold and silver 5/16" stars.
 The Department of Defense (DoD) refers to the decoration as the "Silver Star Medal" (SSM).

 Also during World War II, a silver 3/16 inch "service star" began being worn on certain medals in lieu of five bronze 3/16-inch service stars.